A Systematic Survey of Regularization and Normalization in GANs: Regularization and Normalization of "Other methods"

 \subsection{Inverse Gradient Penalty}

-Mode collapse is a common phenomenon in GANs' training.
-Specifically, little changing of the generated space $G(z)$ along with the change in given latent variable $z$.
+Mode collapse is a common phenomenon in GANs' training, that is, changes in the latent space do not cause changes in the generated images.
 Geometrically, the phenomenon means that all the tangent vectors of the manifold are no longer independent of each other - some tangent vectors either disappear or become linearly correlated with each other.
 Intuitively, we can solve this problem by maximizing the Lipschitz constant of the generator, which is opposite of the gradient penalty of the discriminator described in the previous section.
 Based on this, inverse gradient penalty of the generator has been proposed.
 Concretely, under the little perturbation of the latent space, the generator needs to produce different images.
 Yang et al. \cite{yang2019diversity} use it in conditional generation, especially for tasks that are rich in conditional information, such as inpainting and super-resolution.

 where $y$ is the class label and $\tau$ is the bound to ensure numerical stability.
-Unlike the intuition-based work described above, Odena et al. \cite{odena2018generator} demonstrate that the decreasing of singular value in the Jacobian matrix of the generator is the main reason for the mode collapse during GANs training.
+Unlike the intuition-based study described above, Odena et al. \cite{odena2018generator} demonstrate that the decreasing of singular value in the Jacobian matrix of the generator is the main reason for the mode collapse during GANs training.
 Furthermore, the singular value can be approximated by the gradient, so Jacobian clamping is used to limit singular values to $[\lambda_{min},\lambda_{\max}]$.
-The loss can be expressed as:
+The loss is expressed as:

 where $Q=||G(z)-G(z')||/||z-z'||$.